Honey oat bread is a lightly sweet and oh-so-comforting loaf of bread perfect for toast and sandwiches.

 The recipe calls for rolled oats.
 This results in a creamy texture but some whole oat shape will remain for extra texture and beauty.

-Instant oats will not retain the texture but they could be substituted.
+Instant or quick oats will not retain the texture but they could be substituted.

-I did not test Irish oats in the recipe and I feel like they would be too thick and unable to give the creamy texture without cooking them some first.
+I did not test Irish oats in the recipe but I feel like they would be too thick and unable to give the creamy texture without cooking them some first.

 Amount of Honey